 Structure and Components of DNA

 DNA (deoxyribonucleic acid) is a hereditary material commonly found in the nucleus of a cell.
 It is also present in mitochondria, which is called mitochondrial DNA (mtDNA).
-DNA is a polymer of the many mono-deoxy ribonucleotides, covalently linked by 3′-5′ phosphodiester bonds.
+DNA is a polymer made of many deoxyribonucleotides, covalently linked by phosphodiester bonds.
 It is a double-stranded molecule in which two strands wind around each other and form a double helix.
 Whereas some viruses like Parvovirus have a single-stranded DNA molecule.

 DNA consists of deoxyribose sugar, nitrogenous bases (purine and pyrimidine), and phosphoric acid.
 Information is encoded in the DNA as the sequences of ATGC.
 Adenine (A) pairs with thymine (T) with the double hydrogen bonds, whereas guanine (G) pairs with cytosine (C) with the triple hydrogen bonds.
+This is the base-pairing rule, and it never changes: A always pairs with T, and G always pairs with C. A purine always pairs with a pyrimidine, which is what keeps the two strands an even distance apart along the whole helix.
 The arrangement of the nucleotides (ATGC) in two strands gives rise to the spiral structure of DNA, commonly known as the double helix.

 Components of DNA